July 31, 2020

 Against a rudimentary jazzy score, this seventy-seven-minute film opens as the viewer follows a custom-lowered 1949-50 Ford sedan motoring through city streets.
 As it pulls into a local marketan habitual robbery destinationthe grille has magically morphed into a custom design, removing Ford’s iconic "bullet" grille.
 The Ford gets its original grille back after leaving the market.
 It is the first concrete evidence of a strangulated budget.
 The occupants install their creatively demented paper masks and demand as much cashthis weekas they can.
 They hop back into the car as their female get-away driver peels out in the path of a Trailways bus.
 Cool.
 An electric guitar lead cranks up the intensity as the unrecognizable production company, Glenville Productions, and an equally unknown list of actors are displayed.
 There were worse low-budget films during the era but this is a good illustration of what can happen.
 This film would seem to give kooky beatniks a bad rap, man.
 You dig?
 Not one beret or goatee, either.
 The film did have a different working title but “The Miscreants” would have better defined it.

 These Hollywood hoodlums are on the edge of oblivion, and if we tracked them over the next decade a few might make my point.
-Though tame by today's low standards, this group of reprobates represents an era when it was cool to be bad.
+Though tame by today's low standards, this group of reprobates represents an era when being bad was cool.
 They have no respect for property or person as they flaunt their rebellion.
 On a typical day of irresponsible behavior, the social misfits pull into a diner but an old fart’s car is in their way.
 The car has stalled so they offer to push it out of the way.
 The getaway driver, the second-billed Karen Kadler as Iris, backs up a few feet then floors it, crashing the two cars together for their big laugh.

 One would hate to be a retail owner if these five ever showed themselves.
 Breck teases a diner owner before killing him for kicks, later stating he did it to bring “Mr. Fancy Pants” back down to gang level.
 Guilt by association is Travis’ life plan.
 The police want Breck but do not know the gang leader.
 Travis wants to end his charade and asks Joyce Terry, the executive's secretary and his love interest, to call the police and reveal his identity.
 Terry also shared writing credit for this story.
 Giving a new meaning to the beat generation, the crazed Breck assaults the music executive within an inch of his life then wanders the night streets as a self-confirmed big shot, ending up outside the recording studio where he and Travis have a final altercation.
 The police arrive with two sets of handcuffsthe gang permanently dissolved.
 Kadler becomes the first female driver on the demolition derby circuit.
 Travis becomes the featured soloist for the prison choir and Breck spends his years staring at four padded walls.
 Jailhouses rock, man!